PsuAstro528/Fall2021-website-src/content/lessons/week1/course_overview.md

 ___
 ### Please err on the side of caution
 - If not feeling well, please stay home.
-- If have reason to beleive may have been exposed, please stay home.
+- If have reason to believe may have been exposed, please stay home.
 - Please let me know in advance (to the extent practical).
-- Please work with me to make it practical for students to participate remotely when staying home to help protect others.
 ___
 - Being extra cautious in class will help peers and instructor to focus on learning, rather than worrying about their safety.
 - If engage in less safe activities outside of class, please take precautions.